 To enable this to happen requires current applicants to be housed and for new incoming demand to also be housed at the same time meaning higher letting targets.
-Annual letting targets will be set based on applicants waiting to be housed and an assumption on new demand.
-Targets for all partners are set and agreed upon in Contribution Statements.
-This then will allow another aim to be achieved, reducing time in temporary accommodation for the same group.
+Annual letting targets will be set based on applicants waiting to be housed and an

-Objective Three Develop interim housing options which enable independent living and housing sustainment
+Objective Three - Develop interim housing options which enable independent living and housing sustainment

 Under this objective a Supported Accommodation Service was established, this has been in place since April 2019.
-We have also committed to create defined housing pathways for the following particular groups:
+We have also committed to create defined housing pathways for the following particular groups;